LuisGoncalves05/Minidash/docs/README.md

 **Consequences**

-The use of the Factory Method in the current design has the following consequences:
+Applying the Factory Method in the current design means:

 - Better separation between different classes: the LevelController doesn't have to decide which options a menu should have - it suffices to choose a menu type and call its empty constructor.
 - Some additional complexity, far outweighed by the benefits.